Elladavyson/Antidepressant_MWAS/Signif_cpg_lookup/README.md

 *--DNAm* : DNAm file path e.g '/Users/data/DNAm/DNAm.rds'

-*--probes* : The file path for the list of probes used in the MRS e.g '/Users/data/DNAm/MRS_probes.txt'
+*--probes* : The file path for the list of significant probes in the MWAS e.g '/Users/data/DNAm/MWAS_signif_probes.txt'

 *--id_column* : The name of the identifier column in the data e.g 'IID'